Soft-sided duffel bag and folded earth-tone safari clothing on a granite kopje in the Matobo Hills at dawn

 Travel Insurance

-Sundowner drinks at Matobo Hills Lodge with guest in layered earth-tone safari clothing at golden hour
+Sundowner drinks at Matobo Hills Lodge at golden hour

 Season-by-season